Over $2.5 Million in Gold Coins Taken From Casa de Moneda

-UPDATE (8/11/2019): Three of the four suspects in last Tuesday’s robbery of the Casa de Moneda from CCTV footage.
+UPDATE (8/11/2019): Three of the four suspects in last Tuesday’s gold heist of the Casa de Moneda from CCTV footage.
 Two men, Edgar Tenorio and Pablo Tenorio, are cousins.
 Another suspect is named Yahel López.
 A fourth suspect (who has yet to be identified) appears to be the girlfriend of one of the three men.
 All suspects are between the ages of 25 and 30.

 Edgar, who was identified by his own father, lives in the same neighborhood as one of the guards employed at the Mint, leading authorities to investigate whether the guard was involved in the heist.

 Below is CoinWeek’s previous coverage of the theft.

 Yesterday in Mexico City, two men (one of them armed) robbed a branch of the Casa de Moneda of more than $2.5 million worth of commemorative gold coins and other valuables.
 According to the Secretary of Public Security for Mexico City Jesus Orta Martinez, the thieves overpowered a security guard and took his gun before one of the men headed straight for an open vault in the facility, where he stashed 1,567 gold coins into a backpack before leaving.
 Commemorative watches and other items of value were also seized.